 Impairment of long-lived and other assets.
 In accounting for our long-lived and other assets (including our notes receivable associated with the development of Gaylord National), we assess our long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying value of the assets or asset group may not be recoverable.
 Recoverability of long-lived assets that will continue to be used is measured by comparing the carrying amount of the asset or asset group to the related total future undiscounted net cash flows.
 If an asset or asset group's carrying value is not recoverable through those cash flows, the asset group is considered to be impaired.
 The impairment is measured by the difference between the assets' carrying amount and their fair value, which is estimated using discounted cash flow analyses that utilize comprehensive cash flow projections, as well as observable market data to the extent available.
-Recoverability of the notes receivable associated with Gaylord National is measured by comparing the carrying amount of the notes to the fair value of the notes.
-If the carrying value is greater than the fair value, we then assess if the decline in fair value is other than temporary, which is based on our intent and ability to hold the notes receivable to maturity and whether we expect to receive all debt service payments due under the notes, then the notes are impaired.
+Recoverability of the notes receivable associated with Gaylord National is measured by comparing the carrying amount of the notes.
+If the carrying value is greater than the fair value, we then assess if the decline in fair value is other than temporary.
+If the decline in fair value is deemed to be other than temporary, which is based on our intent and ability to hold the notes receivable to maturity and whether we expect to receive all debt service payments due under the notes, then the notes are impaired.